On CW-complexes over groups with periodic cohomology: Balanced presentations and the D2 problem

-We now turn our attention to the groups in (V) and (VI).
-We have not been able to find balanced presentations for any of the groups in (V), but have succeeded for a few of the groups in (VI).
+We have not been able to find balanced presentations for any of the groups in (vi), but have succeeded for the following groups in (vii).
 These groups overlap in the case where $k=n=1$ with the groups in \cite[Theorem 3.1]{Ne89}.